SumiSastri/dev-blogs/docs/computer-code/part1-code-modules.md

 Bundling modules is the first step in code compilation.
 Modules are parsed by code readers, either in browsers or other software programs.
 In the case of hardware, there are compilers and interpretors that read source code and interpret them back into byte code, which is compiled down into machine-readable code.

-During the compilation of code in a module, if an error occurs, the errors are called compile-time errors.
+Tua, observes [3] that in today's world the lines between compiling code and interpreting have become blurred.

-Once the application is read by a browser or any other code parser, it is called a run-time error because further errors may be discovered when the code runs on the environment that the end-user consumes the code.
+Strictly speaking, interpreting happens first with an intepreter.
+Once the code is interpreted, it is compiled into a package called a module.
+If an error occurs at this stage the errors are called compile-time errors.
+If an error occurs when the code actually runs it is called a run-time error.

-Computer code programmers and software programmers have different skill sets and work within different software environments, hardware environments and with a variety of on premise or cloud data-infrastructures.
+Run-time errors occur futher down the process chain because errors may be discovered when the code runs in a new environment - a browser for example, or in a virtual cloud-based environment.

+Programmers have different skill sets and work within different software languages, environments and with a variety of on premise or cloud data-infrastructures.
 Both runtime and compile-time errors occur in all of these environments.

 Within the hardware data flows from the input driver to the processor.
 The processor transfers the data to memory.